Reflex Sympathetic Dystrophy Syndrome

 documents you could ever have.
 The best part is you actually get an area to write your

 wishes down as you want them.
-You can add what you don't want and what you do want
+You can add what you don't want and what you do

-when finding someone else has authority over you.
+might say when finding someone else has authority over you.

-After you complete the form and have it notorized, you need to give it to your physician to
+After you complete the form and have it notorized, you need to give it to your physician

-as well.
+surgery, as well.

 Everyone should have one of these.
 In the end, the choices are still yours this way, but